 Teaching The Joys of The Outdoors

 After I grew up and married I was blessed with two different types of children; one was a reader who liked nothing better than sitting and reading a good book.
 The other one was a very active child who wanted to keep moving constantly and discovering something new.
-It was important to us as parents that we kept both of them physically active so we made up our minds that we would teach them the joys of the outdoors.
+It was important to us as parents that we kept both of them physically active.
+We made up our minds that we would teach them the joys of the outdoors.
 Exploring nature with children makes it more inviting to them.
 They will naturally be interested in what you are interested in.
-They will enjoy nature even more if it means spending time with family.
+Kids will enjoy nature even more if it means spending time with family.

 10 Ideas For Exploring Nature With Children